nfour/userscripts/README.md

 - Clicking a different job's button will replace the current output
 - The output will refresh every (default: 2 seconds) while the job is pending.

-### Gitlab MR's (WIP)
+### Gitlab MR diff performance (WIP)

-- The MR view
+Objectives:
-  - The diff view
+- On the MR diff section:
   - [ ] Do not show all files - show only the selected file from the sidebar tree
-  - The discussion view
-    - [ ] Reformat information to be more like Github in readability
+  - [ ] Do not collapse diffs

 ### Gitlab MR list view (WIP)

+Objectives:
-- The project MR list view
+- On a project's MR list view:
   - [ ] Show user icons next to names so that it's easier to spot them

+### Gitlab project front page (WIP)

+Objectives:
+- On a project's file/readme page:
+  - [ ] Place the readme at the top of the page, and cap its height
+  - [ ] Add the activity data as a capped height section between readme and files